Camera Integration (V4L2 Sensor)

 • 32.4 < dphy_settle_delay_dt < 55.8

-After the calculation, fill in the dtbo properties with the values.
+After the calculation, fill in the properties in the DT overlay with the values:

 fragment@8 {